tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

   <figcaption>The "Collapse" option groups any duplicate console output.
 Watch the counts to detect which lines are actively being logged.</figcaption>
 </figure>

 The input magnitude is now equal in all directions.
 The problem is that Nyan Cat has stopped moving altogether!
 However, there are `NaN` errors in the console to provide some hint as to what could be wrong.
 If you are not familiar with such errors, `NaN` is an acronym for *Not a Number*.
 In this case, the `normalize` function is returning a `NaN` in the absence of key input -- which is actually the result of a [division by zero](https://en.wikipedia.org/wiki/Division_by_zero).
-Update the `normalize` function to resolve this:
+Add a condition the `normalize` function to resolve this:

 {% highlight js %}
 function normalize(v:Vector) {